-H.1.1.
-ADMISSION REQUIREMENTS BASED ON NAMIBIAN SCHOOL LEAVING CERTIFICATES 2021 ONWARDS
+I.1.1 ADMISSION REQUIREMENTS BASED ON NAMIBIAN SCHOOL LEAVING CERTIFICATES 2021 ONWARDS

-To qualify for admission to the Diploma in Applied Statistics based on Namibian School Leaving Certificate, an applicant shall satisfy the the following minimum requirements:
+To qualify for admission to the Diploma in Applied Statistics based on Namibian School Leaving Certificate, an applicant shall satisfy the following minimum requirements:

-A total of 23 points on the UNAM scale obtained in 5 different subjects as follows:

-- ★ Two (2) subjects on NSSCAS level with a minimum of e or higher - ★ Three (3) subjects on NSSCO level with a D or higher. - ★ English must be at minimum D on NSSCO level. - ★ Mathematics must be at minimum D on NSSCO level.
+Candidates must be in possession of a valid Namibian Senior Secondary Certificate (NSSC) with a pass in five (5) different subjects as follows (minimum 22 points on the UNAM scale):

+(a) 1 subject on NSSCAS level with a minimum e or higher.

+(b) 4 subjects on NSSCO level with a D or higher.

+(c) English and Mathematics must be at minimum D at NSSCO level.

-Other subjects can either be Computer Science, Physics, Geography, Accounting, Economics, Development Studies, and Information and Communication.
+Other subjects can either be Computer Science, Physics, Chemistry, Geography, Accounting, Economics, Development Studies, etc.

-H.1.2.
+1.1.2.
 ADMISSION BASED ON NAMIBIAN SCHOOL LEAVING CERTIFICATES PRIOR TO 2021

-Candidates in possession of a valid Namibian Senior Secondary Certificate (NSSC) issued prior to 2021 (only) and has a pass in 5 different subjects, as outlined below, can enroll in the normal mode of this programme:
+Candidates must be in possession of a valid Namibian Senior Secondary Certificate (NSSC) with a pass in five (5) different subjects as follows (minimum 22 points on the UNAM scale):